 Federal Student Loans are not need-based which means your income information does not affect your eligibility.
 Be sure to factor in tuition and other costs when requesting the amount of aid to borrow.

-- Complete the FAFSA – Use the IRS Data Retrieval Tool within the FAFSA to import your tax information directly.
-If you have never filed a FAFSA before, you will need to create an FSA ID, which can take a few days to arrive.
-2017 Summer applicants must complete 2016/2017 FAFSA; 2017 Fall applicants must complete the 2017/2018 FAFSA.
+- Complete the FAFSA – If you have never filed a FAFSA before, you will need to create an FSA ID, which can take a few days to arrive.
+Be sure to submit the correct FAFSA year based on your desired start term.

-- Send the Direct Loan Request Form – Complete the Direct Loan Request Form and return it to the financial aid office at Fielding by scan & email to firstname.lastname@example.org or by fax at 805.690.4339.
+- Complete the Direct Loan Request Form – Complete the Direct Loan Request Form and submit it to the financial aid office at Fielding by scan & email to firstname.lastname@example.org or by fax at 805.690.4339.